cristianciacu1/dds25-17/README.md

 ### Deployment types:

+#### Locust with multiple workers
+Runs together with the docker-compose responsible for the system, so no need to need to do something extra.

+Once locust is running, you can access its dashboard at: `http://0.0.0.0:8089/?tab=charts`.

 #### docker-compose (local development)

 After coding the REST endpoint logic run `docker-compose up --build` in the base folder to test if your logic is correct